Air Quality Index (AQI) and You

 What is Particulate Pollution – specifically 2.5 PM?

-The sky looks hazy, that is particle pollution, a mixture of solid particles and liquid droplets found in the air.
-Some particles are large enough to be seen with the naked eye and others are so small they are measured using an electron microscope.
+If the sky looks hazy, that is particle pollution, a mixture of solid particles and liquid droplets found in the air.
+Some particles are large enough to be seen with the naked eye; others are so small they are measured using an electron microscope.
 At Healthy Building Science we count 2.5 PM particulate pollution with our Lighthouse Laser Counter.
 These particles can be made up of hundreds of different chemicals.

-Fine particles (PM2.5) are very bad for your health – causing 4.2 million premature deaths worldwide per year in 2016…read more from the World Health Organization.
-They trigger or worsen chronic diseases such as asthma and heart attack.
+Fine particles (PM2.5) are very bad for your health, triggering or worsening chronic diseases such as asthma and heart attack, causing 4.2 million premature deaths worldwide per year in 2016.
+Read more from the World Health Organization.
 They are considered to be more harmful than larger particles because they penetrate the lung barrier to enter directly into the blood system.
-China recently lowered 2.5PM pollution in urban areas, residents are now expected to live 3.3 years longer!
+China recently lowered 2.5PM particle pollution in urban areas, residents are now expected to live 3.3 years longer!
 Source

-All 2.5 particulate pollution is harmful to human health and the smoke from burning town contains additional harmful pollutants compared to a forest fire.
-The AQI does not differentiate the type of particulate pollution.
+All 2.5 particulate pollution is harmful to human health and smoke from burning buildings contains additional harmful pollutants compared to a forest fire.
+The AQI does not differentiate types of particulate pollution.
 The chemical makeup from wood smoke vs smoke from a burning car or hardware store can be significant.
-Therefore, the smoke from burning buildings in Paradise, CA contained more harmful pollutants, such as flame retardants, plastics, asbestos, than the smoke from the following forest fire.
-Weather Underground is recommending Purple Air monitors to track “deadliest type of air pollution” – 2.5PM particles.
+Smoke from burning buildings in Paradise, CA contained more harmful pollutants, such as flame retardants, plastics, and asbestos, than the smoke from the following forest fire.
+Weather Underground is recommending Purple Air monitors to track “deadliest type of air pollution”, 2.5PM particles.